How to create custom sub-tags for WebReports and ActiveView

 How do you create WebReports drop-in objects?

-To start with, it’s probably worth mentioning that there are two types of drop-ins, one for the original WebReports parsing engine and one for the current parsing engine that was introduced about nine years ago.
-For any of you that are still on an older version of the Content Suite platform you can confirm whether you are using the newer engine (if necessary), by running a WebReport that contains the [LL_REPTAG_RKTENGINEENABLED /] tag.
+To start with, it’s probably worth mentioning that there are two types of drop-ins, one for the original WebReports parsing engine and one for the current parsing engine that was introduced several years ago.
+For any of you that are still on an older version of the Content Suite platform you can confirm whether you are using the newer engine, by running a WebReport that contains the [LL_REPTAG_RKTENGINEENABLED /] tag.
 If this tag doesn’t exist, then you probably have a very old version prior to the introduction of this engine.
 We will not be discussing the older drop-in version in this blog, but you can contact us if you need any further information.

 Drop-in sub-tags are stored in one of two different places.

 For Content Suite 16.2.9 and earlier, sub-tags were stored under:

 Starting with Content Suite 16.2.10, sub-tags are stored under:

 The largest benefit of the most recent “appData” location is that you only need to add the sub-tags on one server and they become available to all servers.